iredjee/nodevuecrud/README.md

 }
 ```

+## Build
+- `npm run build` will build app for development
+- `npm run build:prod` will start app for production

 ## Run
 - `npm start` will start app in development mode
 - `npm run start:prod` will start app in production mode